staaph/vue3-composables/readme.md

 # Javascript Composables for Firebase v9 & Vue 3

-The composables are made for different authentification approaches using the Firebase Web SDK in Vue 3
+The composables include authentification and firestore.

 ## Before you start